 You can find car rentals easily in Buenos Aires, both in the city centre and at the airport.
 Compared to other international destinations, and indeed other modes of transport, it can be considered on the expensive side, but it does offer you the maximum flexibility when touring this vibrant country.

-Many visitors to the country consider mixing and matching car hire with internal flights to make trips to areas such as Patagonia in the South, with its outstanding vistas across many miles of open space.
+Many visitors to Argentina consider mixing and matching car hire with internal flights to make trips to areas such as Patagonia in the South, with its outstanding vistas across many miles of open space.

-If you are unsure, do give the MoneyMaxim team a call as we will be happy to discuss your options.
+If you are unsure, do give the MoneyMaxim team a call as we will be happy to discuss your options and explain any terms you are not familiar with.
 Car hire excess insurance in Argentina, CDW and SLI are all available through the MoneyMaxim service, at a fraction of the cost of that sold at the car hire desk.

 If you spend much time on the roads in or around Buenos Aires you are likely to come across police checkpoints where, if you are stopped (and more cars get waved through) your insurance and car registration papers, car hire paperwork and drivers' licenses are likely to be inspected.
 If you are close to a provincial borders then you could also find your car being disinfected for the grand sum of two pesos.